kots727/slugbotics.github.io/content/join.md

 In addition to participating in the MATE competition, we also have a branch of our team dedicated to the Formula 1/10 Competition, in collaboration with the Cyber-Physical Systems Research Center (CPSRC).
-This competition involves programming a miniature racecar to drive at top speeds across a track, using technologies such as ML (neural networks) and LIDAR.
+This competition involves programming a miniature race car to drive at top speeds across a track, using technologies such as ML (neural networks) and LIDAR.
 You'll learn how to apply different advanced technologies, from computer vision to deep learning.